zeeshananjumjunaidi/documentation-user/accounting/others/analytic/purchases_expenses.rst

 ----------------------------

 Next step is to activate the analytical accounting.
-In the accounting app, select :menuselection:`Configuration --> Settings` and thick the Analytic accounting box.
+In the accounting app, select :menuselection:`Configuration --> Settings` and tick the Analytic accounting box.

 .. image:: media/purchase05.png